Updated August 2022

-- Talk to them and ask lots of questions
+- Talk to them and ask a lot of questions

 There’s a huge lack of faith and trust in the financial advice industry, building trust is now an integral part of business survival.
 Competition for your business is fierce!
 So don’t hesitate to get clear and written answers to financial issues important to you.